sagemath/trac_to_gh/Issue 6967.md

 # Issue 6967: @parallel -- dramatically improve by rewriting with fork directly, using files, timeouts, controlling interfaces, etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6967

 Original creator: was